deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17241/index.md

 ---
 title: "Frontiers in Intelligent Colonoscopy"
-summary: "This study advances intelligent colonoscopy by creating ColonINST, a large multimodal dataset; ColonGPT, a multimodal language model; and a benchmark, pushing the boundaries of AI in colorectal cancer..."
+summary: "This study pioneers multimodal AI for colonoscopy, creating a large-scale dataset (ColonINST), a language model (ColonGPT), and a benchmark to improve colorectal cancer detection."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-22", "🤗 24-10-23"]
 showSummary: true